evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## Finding a value from its derivative with Euler's method

-The key feature of the Euler's method is its ability to compute the value of a physical property from its time derivative.
+The key feature of the Euler's method is its ability to compute the value of a physical property from its derivative.
 For example, the method allows to compute the distance from speed.
 Similarly, it can give us the speed from the acceleration.

 Luckily, this is exactly what we need in our simulation.
 Equations 5 and 8 give as the accelerations for the distance and the angle respectively.
-We can then use Euler's method to find velocities from those accelerations.
+We can then use Euler's method to find velocities from these accelerations.
 And by repeating the same trick again, we can find the distance and the angle from their speeds.

 To do this, we write a function called `newValue`.
-It computers the new value of a physical property by using its `derivative` and the time increment `deltaT`.
+It computes the new value of a physical property by using its `derivative` and the time increment `deltaT`.

 ```JavaScript
 function newValue(currentValue, deltaT, derivative) {